|EMS 2210 Paramedic I-Intro||4|

 - The applicant must have passed (within the past 7 years) Biology 1200 Human Body Structure & Function or it's equivalent with a grade of "C" or better.

-The applicant must assume the cost of the background check, and have NO felony convictions listed on the background check.
+- The applicant must have a background check, assume the cost of the background check, and have NO felony convictions listed on the background check.

 - The applicant must possess a high school diploma or equivalent (copies are required).